fhiso/legacy-format/media-type-spec.md

 ### Serialization relaxations {#relax}

-GEDC Versions may chose to selectively relax canonical restrictions while still abiding by the following restrictions:
+Specifications and tools may chose to selectively relax canonical restrictions while still abiding by the following restrictions:

 - Each xref *shall* match production `XrefRelaxed`